Ask Marc – about insights from the Service Design Global Conference 2019

 What happens then is that you see a lot of projects arising that try to impact the KPI, but actually not the customer experience.

 I always like to share the story of my car dealer here.
-I drive a very traditional German brand car and at some point I was wondering why now my car dealers have posters all over the stores showing like five stars and “our service is your five stars” and so on.
-And the result for that when I talk with them was that well we saw impact, we saw projects arising trying to impact Net Promoter Score.
+I drive a very traditional German brand car and at some point I was wondering why now my car dealers have posters all over the stores showing five stars and “our service is your five stars” and so on.
+There were projects arising trying to impact Net Promoter Score.
 Net Promoter score was quantified by telephone calls.
 So you get a follow up call and on a 11 star rating scale like how satisfied were you with our service.
-So as a trigger point they always asked like “please give us the highest rating” and they actually verbally said that like when I cashed out when I paid and left they told me please give us a highest rating because our bones depend on that.
+So as a trigger point they always said “please give us the highest rating”.
+They actually verbally said that.
+When I paid and left they asked me to please give them the highest rating because their bonus depends on that.
 How horrible is that customer experience now?

-Anytime when you measure customer experience, you’re impacting actually the customer experience and probably to the worse.
+Anytime when you measure customer experience, you’re impacting the customer experience, and probably to the worse.
 So instead of that, think rather that it’s less about focusing only on KPIs and more about real research data and a mix of data.

 Nicole: I can add to that.
 I think just, there’s a lot of industry standard CX measures and NPS is a great one – meaning very widely used and not always widely understood.
 So you want to make sure that whatever measure you are adopting, that they look at things from many different angles but that they’re relevant.
-And it seems obvious to say but my little story here is in the province I live in in Canada our car insurance is privatized, it’s owned by, or rather it’s public it’s owned by the government.
-So when you go to buy car insurance you have one choice and they chose to measure customer experience with NPS which meant I got a phone calls saying how likely are you to recommend our organization and I thought “what does that even mean, no one has a choice” so I felt very irrelevant and weird and I didn’t even know how to answer their questions and it really you know had a negative effect on how I saw them as an organization because I felt like they didn’t know what they were doing.
+And it seems obvious to say but my little story here is in the province I live in in Canada our car insurance is public, it’s owned by the government.
+So when you go to buy car insurance you have one choice.
+They chose to measure customer experience with NPS.
+Which meant I got a phone calls saying how likely are you to recommend our organization and I thought “what does that even mean, no one has a choice” so I felt very irrelevant and weird and I didn’t even know how to answer their questions and it really you know had a negative effect on how I saw them as an organization because I felt like they didn’t know what they were doing.
 It was very strange.